VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms: Details on Dataset Composition and Construction

 \subsection{Dataset Composition}

 \datasetname consists of 20 distinct rooms.
-Each room comprises four walls corresponding to four directions, each containing multiple objects that are classified into two types: \textit{Receptacles} and \textit{Items}, following the object categorization criteria used in~\cite{Shridhar_2020_CVPR}. \textit{Receptacles} are objects directly located within a room; they can be secured with locks or locking mechanisms and are capable of concealing or containing items. \textit{Items} can be collected into the inventory, and they serve dual functions: facilitating interaction with other receptacles or providing the necessary clues to unlock the locks. \datasetname has 32 different receptacles and 23 different items, with each room containing a distinctive visual quiz.
+Each room comprises four walls corresponding to the four cardinal directions, containing multiple objects classified into two types: \textit{Receptacles} and \textit{Items}, following the object categorization criteria used in~\cite{Shridhar_2020_CVPR}. \textit{Receptacles} are objects fixed within a room; they can be secured with locks or locking mechanisms and are capable of concealing or containing items. \textit{Items} can be collected into the inventory, and serve two functions: facilitating interactions with other receptacles or providing clues to unlock locks. \datasetname has 32 different receptacles and 23 different items, with each room containing a distinctive visual quiz.
 Each room contains an average of 5.9 receptacles and 5.1 items, along with one or two visual quizzes.
-Statistics and examples are shown in Table~\ref{tab:datastat_2} and Figure~\ref{fig:example}.
+Statistics and examples are presented in Table~\ref{tab:datastat_2} and Figure~\ref{fig:example}.